The Hartford AARP Home Insurance: 2026 California Review & Rates

 -

-How you decide whether it’s a good fit for you (or your clients)
+How do you decide whether it’s a good fit for you (or your clients)

 -

-Why, even if you go with this policy, you might still want to talk to a trusted advisor (hello Sun Insurance & Financial!).
+Why, even if you go with this policy, you might still want to talk to a trusted advisor (hello Sun Insurance & Financial! – Beverly Hills).

 1. What is AARP Home Insurance by The Hartford?

-The AARP® Homeowners Insurance Program, administered by The Hartford, is a home insurance product marketed to members of AARP and also available through independent agents in many states.
+The AARP® Homeowners Insurance Program, administered by The Hartford, is a home insurance product marketed to AARP members and available through independent agents in many states.
 AARP+2NerdWallet+2

 Here are the key facts: